hashicorp/terraform-provider-azurerm/website/docs/r/virtual_machine_scale_set.html.markdown

 * `enabled`: (Required) Whether to enable boot diagnostics for the virtual machine.
 * `storage_uri`: (Required) Blob endpoint for the storage account to hold the virtual machine's diagnostic files.
 This must be the root of a storage account, and not a storage container.

+`additional_capabilities` supports the following:

+* `ultra_ssd_enabled` - (Required) Should Ultra SSD disk be enabled for this Virtual Machine Scale Set?

+-> **Note**: Azure Ultra Disk Storage is currently in preview and are not available to subscriptions that have not [requested](https://aka.ms/UltraSSDPreviewSignUp) onboarding to `Azure Ultra Disk Storage` preview. `Azure Ultra Disk Storage` is only available in `East US 2`, `North Europe`, and `Southeast Asia` regions.
+For more information see the `Azure Ultra Disk Storage` [product documentation](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/disks-enable-ultra-ssd), [product blog](https://azure.microsoft.com/en-us/blog/announcing-the-general-availability-of-azure-ultra-disk-storage/) and [FAQ](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/faq-for-disks#ultra-disks).

 `extension` supports the following: